 Pinhole photography is very much hands-on and really does create a kind of spirit.
-For me, it’s photography born of a self-made cardboard box with no lens that I can look through to check the subject, only a pinhole to let light in onto a paper negative, where the exposure time is guesswork and frankly, anything can and does actually happen.
+For me, it’s photography born of a self-made cardboard box with no lens (so I cannot check the subject), there's only a pinhole to let light in onto a paper negative, where the exposure time is guesswork and frankly, anything can and does actually happen.

-It can often take a day for me to do just a few shots because my guesswork can be wide off the mark and in winter, with no running water other than an outside hose and a large bucket, recognising and rinsing the failure shots to only go and repeat the process can feel rather dispiriting.
-At this point you’re thinking, why bother rinsing them?
-Well, they’re my lessons – I study those shots to learn what it is I’m trying to achieve - or more to the point, what the camera is trying to achieve.
+It can often take a day for me to do just a few shots because my guesswork can be wide off the mark and in winter, with no running water other than an outside hose and a large bucket, recognising and rinsing the failure shots to only go and repeat the process can feel arduous and dispiriting.
+Why bother rinsing them?
+Well, they’re my lessons – I study my failures to learn what it is I’m trying to achieve - or more to the point, what the camera is trying to achieve.
 If I trash them the way we delete displeasing digital images, I stand to learn nothing about the craft itself.

 Because Casting Shadows were all indoor poses, the exposures were up to 14 minutes long.
 This meant sitting as still as a statue, shallow breathing because even the rib cage moving created a blur.
 As I sat there, I had little idea what the camera was choosing to focus on but hoped serendipity would grace herself and bestow an exquisite result.
 Yes, it’s very much like a lottery.
 It’s about inviting chance into a process and respecting that very little will ever go to plan.

 The resulting images have a recognisable idiosyncratic aesthetic.
-They are an analogue image as opposed to something digital.
+They are an analogue image.
 They are time and light crafted.